Postbiotics Supplements Make Prebiotic & Probiotics Obsolete

 This is also true for some of these digestive healthy supplements.
 For instance, doctors at Harvard Medical School call butyrate the “optimal” short-chain fatty acid and note that it “shows a higher potency” and added health benefits than other short-chain fatty acids.23

 Yet, if taken in supplement form, it breaks up long before it reaches the colon.
 (More about this in a moment.)
 Of the three short-chain fatty acid postbiotics (acetate and propionate), this SCFA is the least abundant metabolite produced from probiotic fermentation.
 Yet, it is the major energy source for epithelial cells of the colon.24 Thus, this short chain FA is extremely important for intestine health, as well as overall health, as we’ll see in a moment.

 But if you cannot get much through probiotic fermentation, what do you do?

 To get these SCFA’s you can, of course, load up on dietary fiber from food intake.
 This will perhaps slightly increase the amount of compound yielded from the fermentation process from our microbiota.
-Though dietary fiber and food packed with it helps create them like our novel SCFA, it’s a very inefficient process.
-When you eat fiber, it moves through your entire digestive system until it finally gets to your colon.
+Though dietary fiber and food packed with it helps create them like our novel SCFA, it’s a very inefficient process when compared to postbiotics.
+When you eat food with fiber, it moves through your entire digestive system until it finally gets to your colon.

-Only then does your colonic biome or bacteria digest the fiber, fermenting it in your colon.
+Only then does your colonic microbiota biome or bacteria digest the fiber, fermenting it in your colon.
 (This is why you often experience painful bloating and embarrassing gas when you eat more fiber.)

 You can also get this form of biotic directly from certain foods, such as butter and ghee, but the amount you’d get is even less than that created through probiotic fermentation.